[For beginners] Laravel: Trying to import a CSV file!

 bonus

-■ Download CSV template file
+■ Download the CSV template file

-By adding the following method, I was able to download the CSV template file.
+By adding the following method, I was able to download the CSV template file

-public function downloadCsv(): object { // Prepare output data $csvHeader = ["Title", "Price"]; // Set output data separated by commas $downloadData = implode(',', $csvHeader); / / Compatible with Excel $downloadData = mb_convert_encoding($downloadData, "SJIS", "UTF-8"); // Create a temporary csv file if (! file_exists(storage_path('csv'))) { $bool = mkdir( storage_path('csv')); // Throw an exception when directory creation fails if (! $bool) { throw new \Exception("Failed to create directory."); } } $name = 'book.csv' ; $pathToFile = storage_path('csv/' . $name); // Create CSV file if (! file_put_contents($pathToFile, $downloadData)) { throw new \Exception("Failed to write file.") ; } // Download response return response()->download($pathToFile, $name)->deleteFileAfterSend(true); }
+public function downloadCsv(): object { // Prepare output data $csvHeader = ["Title", "Price"]; // Set output data separated by commas $downloadData = implode(',', $csvHeader); // Excel compatible $downloadData = mb_convert_encoding($downloadData, "SJIS", "UTF-8"); // Create a temporary csv file if (! file_exists(storage_path('csv'))) { $bool = mkdir(storage_path('csv')); // Throw an exception if directory creation fails if (! $bool) { throw new \Exception("Unable to create directory."); } } $name = 'book.csv'; $pathToFile = storage_path('csv/' . $name); // Create a CSV file if (! file_put_contents($pathToFile, $downloadData)) { throw new \Exception("Failed to write file."); } // Download response return response()->download($pathToFile, $name)->deleteFileAfterSend(true); }

 ■ Edit csv (VScode plugin)